foreverallama/readmat/README.md

 # Mat-IO Module

 The `mat-io` module provides tools for reading `.mat` files, particularly for extracting contents from user-defined objects or MATLAB datatypes such as `datetime`, `table` and `string`.
 It uses a wrapper built around `scipy.io` to extract raw subsystem data from MAT-files, which is then parsed and interpreted to extract object data.
-Currently supported MATLAB objects are:
+Currently supported MATLAB object-like datatypes are:

-- string
+- `string`
-- datetime
+- `datetime` and `duration`
-- duration
+- `table` and `timetable`
-- table
+- `containers.Map`
-- timetable
+- `categorical`
 - Enumeration Instance Arrays
 - User-defined objects